 Beating the Media Crush During a Crisis

-Please join us for CDC’s upcoming webinar, “Beating the Media Crush During a Crisis”, hosted in collaboration with the Society for Healthcare Epidemiology of America (SHEA) as part of the joint Outbreak Response Training Program (ORTP).
-This webinar is the third of the Effective Communication Webinar Series, designed to train hospital epidemiologists in the interpersonal skills important in an outbreak situation.
+In July 2017, CDC’s hosted a webinar, “Beating the Media Crush During a Crisis” in collaboration with the Society for Healthcare Epidemiology of America (SHEA) as part of the joint Outbreak Response Training Program (ORTP).
+This webinar was the third of the Effective Communication Webinar Series, designed to train hospital epidemiologists in the interpersonal skills important in an outbreak situation.
 During an infectious-disease crisis, communication is key to an organized response to prevent, protect, and control the spread of disease.
 But how do you prepare for the media onslaught that comes with this type of crisis?
 What steps are necessary to ensure the timely and accurate dissemination of information between healthcare professionals, the media, and the public?
-Join this webinar to learn best practices for fostering rapid and collaborative internal and external communication, which is a critical component of comprehensive outbreak response management.
-Questions in advance can be sent to firstname.lastname@example.org.
+This webinar included best practices for fostering rapid and collaborative internal and external communication, which is a critical component of comprehensive outbreak response management.

 - Identify the role of media relations during a crisis

 - Describe steps that can help ensure effective internal communication during a crisis

 - Prepare staff to communicate with external media outlets

 - Discuss tactics for managing external communication and media requests during a crisis